Theater in Ukraine: Notable Individuals

-Important Ukrainian playwrights from before 1917 include: Mark Kropyvnytsky (1840–1910), Ivan Tobilevich (1845–1907), Mykhailo Kotsiubynsky (1864–1913), Ivan Franko (1856–1916) and Lesia Ukrayinka (1871–1913).
-A new era began after the Communist revolution, important writers since include: Mykola Kulish (1892–1962), Ivan Kocherha (1881– 1952), Alexander Korniychuk (1905–1972), and Oles` Honchar (1918).
+Important Ukrainian playwrights from before 1917 include: Marko Kropyvnytskyi (1840–1910), Ivan Tobilevich (1845–1907), Mykhailo Kotsiubynskyi (1864–1913), Ivan Franko (1856–1916) and Lesia Ukrayinka (1871–1913).
+A new era began after the Communist revolution, important writers since include: Mykola Kulish (1892–1962), Ivan Kocherha (1881– 1952), Oleksandr Korniychuk (1905–1972), and Oles` Honchar (1918).

 Many notable 19th century Ukrainian theater luminaries started out in amateur theater such as: Mykhailo Starytsky, Marko Kropyvnytsky and Ivan Karpenko-Karyi.
 The leading 19th century female star of the Ukrainian was Maria Zankovetska.
 The renowned theatrical family of Tobilevychi also rose to prominence in the 19th century: Ivan Karpenko-Karyi, Mykola Sadovsky and Panas Saksahansky (stage names) all not only acted and directed but also created their own acting troupes.
 Their private estate, Khutir Nadia, near Kropyvnytskyi, is a national historic site.

 Talented Ukrainian actors who've appeared on the Berezil stage include: Amvrosiy Buchma, Maryan Krushelnytsky, Olimpia Dobrovolska, Oleksandr Serdyuk, Natalya Uzhviy, and Yuriy Shumsky.

 Theater Companies

-Theater in Ukraine includes music-drama theaters, theaters of opera and ballet, theaters of operetta, puppet theaters and others.
+Ukrainian Theatre includes music-drama theaters, theaters of opera and ballet, theaters of operetta, puppet theaters and others.
 Ten theaters were officially recognized as national.
 There are more than 120 theatres (state-funded and independent) in Ukraine, and the audience numbers around 5.6 million per year.